 - 4 ounces (113 g) pancetta or slab bacon, diced

 - 8 ounces (225 g) mascarpone cheese, or heavy cream

 - ¾ teaspoon flaky sea salt, like Maldon or 1/2 teaspoon fine sea salt

 - 2 tablespoons each freshly grated Pecorino Romano and Parmesan cheese, or 1/4 cup of one type, plus additional for serving

 - Kosher salt

-- 8 ounces dried fettuccine or tagliatelle pasta
+- 8 ounces (225 g) dried fettuccine or tagliatelle pasta

 - 1 cup shelled fresh or frozen peas

-- Put the pancetta in a small skillet over medium-low heat.
+- Put the pancetta or bacon in a small skillet over medium-low heat.
 Cook until the fat is rendered and the pancetta is crisp and golden, about 10 minutes.
-Remove the pancetta to a paper-towel lined plate.
+Remove to a paper-towel lined plate.

 - Whisk together the egg yolk, mascarpone and flaky salt in a bowl.
 Zest the lemon into the bowl, then halve the lemon and squeeze the juice of one half into the bowl.
 Stir in the cheese and black pepper.

-- Bring 4 quarts water to a boil in a large saucepan or stock pot and season with 2 tablespoons kosher salt.
+- While the pancetta is cooking, bring 4 quarts water to a boil in a large saucepan or stock pot and season with 2 tablespoons kosher salt.
 Add the pasta and cook until al dente.
 Drop the peas into the pot 2 minutes before draining.
-Scoop out and reserve 1/2 cup of the cooking water.
+Scoop out and reserve ½cup of the cooking water.

 - Add the pancetta to the pasta and toss gently to disperse.
 Serve the pasta with additional cheese.